Search our site

 Introduction

-The University's Ethics Statement states our commitment to the highest standards of ethical conduct in all our activities, along with making continuous improvements in this area.
-The University does not engage in, or condone, the practices of human trafficking, slavery or forced labour.
+The University is a Living Wage Employer and does not engage in, or condone, the practices of human trafficking, slavery or forced labour.

 The University is a Higher Education Corporation created by an instrument of government issued in April 1993 by the Privy Council.
 It is an exempt charity under the Charities Act 2011 and is registered with the Office for Students, the principal regulator for charity law purposes.